ssrg-vt/BeePL_compcert/README.md

 3) In `BeePL_progs.v` `Require Import` the file
 4) Define the BeePL AST in the newly created Coq file
 5) Modify the required lines in `BeePL_progs.v` so the correct program gets extracted

+#### Running the typechecker

+Add `-typecheck` to your command line to run the typechecker.

+Full example: `./ccomp ../test.b -o test -typecheck`